 Plantui vs. Click And Grow

 Plantui is another hydroponic garden that’s similar to Click and Grow.
 Click and Grow is a less expensive model, but the Plantui grows faster – but with fewer plants.
-Plantui uses fertilizer, which could mean that you’re able to give your plants some more longevity than Click and Grow plants, which are limited by the nutrients in their smart soil.
+Plantui uses fertilizer, which could mean that you’re able to give your plants some more longevity than Click and Grow plants, which are limited by the essential nutrients in their smart soil.

 How Long Will Click And Grow Plants Last?

 Many plants like basil and mint will last for one to three months in this indoor gardening unit.
 When the plant completes its growing cycle, simply remove it from the unit and dispose of it.
 If you buy plant capsules on a rotation, you should be able to start meeting your fresh food needs on a consistent basis.

 There are many hydroponic systems on the market, and the Click and Grow is a big competitor in the space.
 If you’re in the market for an indoor garden, this unit may be right for you.
 Click here to get exclusive Click and Grow discounts.